 Gunther watched the people eat while pushing the food on his plate around with his fork.
 He’d never seen such an instrument for eating before leaving Hollow Mountain and he was fascinated by

 it.
-He had used a knife and his hands for meat and a spoon for soup at home.
-But these people seemed to think their hands were unclean, since they refused to use them to grip their
+He had used a knife and his hands for meat and a spoon or bowl for soup at home.
+But these people seemed to think their hands were unclean, since they refused to use them to grip

 He was glad Lady Morrigan had shown him how to use a fork when they were traveling together.
 She had explained how ‘civilized’ people behaved, while laughing at the silliness of it all.